 Greetings!
-Welcome to the 2017-2018 academic year.
+Welcome to the 2019-2020 academic year.

-My job as the school's chief academic officer is to ensure that your educational experience at West Virginia University provides you with the competitive edge necessary to earn a top spot in the career of your choice.
-Just steps from the School of Public Health in the Health Sciences Center is the National Institute of Occupational Safety Health (NIOSH).
-Our campus also houses four research centers, a biomedical sciences program, and a first class Cancer Center.
+On behalf of all faculty and staff at West Virginia University School of Public Health I welcome you to the PhD Program.
+As the PhD Program Director my job is to ensure that your educational experience at WVU provides you with the skills and tools necessary to earn a top spot in the career of your choice.
+The School of Public Health is located in the vibrant Health Sciences Campus.
+Just steps from the Health Sciences Center (HSC) is the National Institute of Occupational Safety Health (NIOSH).
+The HSC also houses a biomedical sciences program, and a first-class Cancer Center.
+In addition to the 5 departments of Biostatistics, Epidemiology, Health Policy, Management and Leadership, Occupational and Environmental Health Sciences, and Social and Behavioral Health Sciences, the School of Public Health is also the primary home of four research centers: Health Research Center, Injury Control Research Center, Office of Health Services

+Research, and the WV Prevention Research Center.
 All of these resources and the faculty who lead them are at your disposal as a unique part of your doctoral program.
 You will also work with exceptionally talented faculty mentors with both national and international reputations for scholarly contributions to the field.

-Finally, we are committed to cultivating a student-centric approach to learning so prepare for a series of co-curricular activities that promote a supportive culture of inclusivity and collaboration.
 Your success is our number one priority.
-Therefore, this Handbook is designed to help you keep track of graduate school requirements, deadlines, forms, milestones, and required coursework for your program of study in Epidemiology, Social and Behavioral Sciences, or Occupational and Environmental Health Sciences.

-Use this tool as a basic go-to for information, but know that one of our team is simply a conversation away to answer questions.
+This Handbook is designed to help you keep track of graduate school requirements, deadlines, forms, milestones, and required coursework for your program of study as outlined in the Handbook.
+Use this tool as a basic go-to for information but know that one of our team is simply a conversation away to answer questions.
 I look forward to getting to know each one of you.
-Keep in touch and let me know how I can help make sure you always feel good about your decision to pursue your doctoral degree at WVU!
+Keep in touch and let me know how I can help make sure you always feel good about your decision to pursue your doctoral degree at WVU School of Public Health.